 Properly installed window guards protect children from death and serious injuries

-April 13, 2018 — As the weather gets warmer, and New Yorkers open their windows more, the Health Department and the Department of Housing Preservation and Development (HPD) remind New Yorkers that properly installed window guards prevent children from falling out of open windows.
-Last year there were 12 falls from windows among New York City children 10 years of age or younger.
-City law requires the owner of any building with three or more units to properly install approved window guards in an apartment where a child 10 years of age or younger lives or is cared for.
-They are also recommended in any apartment that children regularly visit.
+May 9, 2019 — The Health Department and the Department of Housing Preservation and Development today remind New Yorkers to properly install window guards ahead of the coming warm weather to prevent children from falling out of open windows.
+Last year there were nine falls from windows among New York City children under 11; none were fatal.
+City law requires the owner of any building with three or more units to properly install approved window guards in an apartment where a child under 11 lives or is cared for.
+Window guards are also recommended in any apartment that children regularly visit.
 Tenants are required to inform building owners if children reside in their homes.
-Of the 12 falls, six could have been prevented if the required window guards had been properly installed.
-The remaining six falls occurred in one- and two-family homes, one of which resulted in the death of a five-year-old child.
+Of the nine falls, three could have been prevented if the required window guards had been properly installed.
+The remaining six falls occurred either from fire escapes in multiple dwellings or in one- and two-family homes.
 While these private homes are not covered under the City laws, the falls may have been prevented by window guards.
-It is recommended that all parents of young children living in private dwellings have window guards to increase child safety.
+It is recommended that all parents of young children living in private dwellings install window guards to increase child safety.
 For information about approved window guards and proper installation, visit nyc.gov/health.

-The Window Guard Law requires that building owners with three or more units determine whether children 10 years of age or younger live in the dwelling at the start of a new lease or when a lease is renewed.
+The Window Guard Law requires that building owners with three or more units determine whether children under 11 live in the dwelling at the start of a new lease or when a lease is renewed.
 Building owners must send every tenant an annual notification form, so that any new need for a window guard can be identified.
 Tenants are required to fill out the notices accurately and return them to building management by February 15th of each year.
 Private homes are not covered by the Window Guard Law.

 The law also requires building owners to install window guards in any apartment where the tenant requests them.
 Although not required in one- and two-family homes, the City strongly recommends that parents of young children install window guards in all windows not used as an emergency exit.

-HPD is responsible for enforcing the New York City Housing Maintenance Code and New York State Multiple Dwelling Law.
+The Department of Housing Preservation and Development (HPD) is responsible for enforcing the New York City Housing Maintenance Code and New York State Multiple Dwelling Law.
 HPD responds to tenant complaints, performs inspections, and, where appropriate, writes violations of these codes, instructing landlords to correct the violation conditions.
 Owners who fail to install proper window guards and receive a violation from HPD are required to comply and certify proper installation to HPD.
 If an owner or landlord fails to comply with a window guard violation, HPD will install them and bill the landlord for the cost of the work and applicable administrative fees.
-Between July 1, 2017, and March 31, 2018, HPD has issued more than 8,128 violations for missing window guards and installed window guards in over 1,200 apartments through its Emergency Repair Program.
+Between July 1, 2018, and March 31, 2019, HPD has issued more than 9,000 violations for missing window guards and installed window guards in over 1,200 apartments through its Emergency Repair Program.

-In dwelling units with children 10 years of age or younger, tenants must:
+In dwelling units with children under 11, tenants must:

 If a building owner refuses to install window guards, tenants should call 311 or go to www.nyc.gov/311 to file a complaint with HPD.
 Building owners may also call 311 to report tenants who refuse to allow guards to be installed as required by law.